VertebrateResequencing/wr/jobqueue/testdata/README.md

 RepGroup that has any deleted terminal contribution and no live jobs.

-The fix is server-side: the seed a freshly-connected (or refreshed) client receives must send live states plus complete for RepGroups with live jobs, send normally completed RepGroups as complete-only, and never send deleted;
+The fix is server-side: the seed a freshly-connected (or refreshed) client receives is the incomplete-only scan-on-connect - live states plus complete for RepGroups that still have live jobs - so a RepGroup with only terminal members (complete-only, complete+deleted, or deleted-only) is omitted and never re-shown, and deleted is never seeded (`jobqueue/serverWebI.go` `sendCurrentStatusCounts`).
-deleted-only and complete+deleted-only RepGroups are omitted (`jobqueue/statusstate.go` `liveSeedLocked`).
 The frontend renders whatever RepGroups the server sends, so `screenshot.mjs` models the server seed in JS (`computeSeed`) and drives the real `websocket-handler.js` against it.
 Phase 1 keeps a page open while `echo` completes then is removed and asserts the red `(deleted)` bar shows live (the